abdansya/go-hexagonal/README.md

-# Project Go Gexagonal Boilerplate
+# Project Go Hexagonal Boilerplate

 This is the backend service for the API project, built with Go following a hexagonal architecture.